 - 6. Pins are Do Not Use (DNU) on devices without USB.
 The pin must be left floating. - 7.
-Pins are Do Not Use (DNU) on devices without USB.
-The pin must be left floating. - The center pad on the QFN package should be connected to digital ground (VSSD) for best mechanical, thermal, and electrical performance.
+The center pad on the QFN package should be connected to digital ground (VSSD) for best mechanical, thermal, and electrical performance.
 If not connected to ground, it should be electrically floated and not connected to any other signal.

 Figure 2-5.
-68-Pin QFN Part Pinout^[10]
+68-pin QFN Part Pinout[10]

-9. Pins are Do Not Use (DNU) on devices without USB.
-The pin must be left floating.

-10. The center pad on the QFN package should be connected to digital ground (VSSD) for best mechanical, thermal, and electrical performance.
+- 8. Pins are Do Not Use (DNU) on devices without USB.
+The pin must be left floating. - This feature on select devices only.
+See Ordering Information on page 116 for details.
+The center pad on the QFN package should be connected to digital ground (VSSD) for best mechanical, thermal, and electrical performance.
 If not connected to ground, it should be electrically floated and not connected to any other signal.